 The Ninja Foodi 6-in-1 Smart 10-qt.
 2-Basket Air Fryer with Smart Cook System is in a league of its own with its probe and dual drawer, making it very difficult to compare, but the air fryer that could tempt you away from it is the Ninja Foodi FlexBasket Air Fryer with 7qt MegaZone.

-This is a new air fryer by the brand that can turn one basket into two with a basket divider.
-I, for one, haven't seen an air fryer that could do this previously, so it's a revolution among the air fryer hype.
+This new air fryer by the brand can turn one basket into two with a basket divider.
+I haven't seen an air fryer that could do this previously, so it's a revolution among the air fryer hype.
 As with the Ninja air fryer on test, it also has six cooking functions.

-There is also, of course, the Ninja DZ090 Foodi 6 Quart 5-in-1 DualZone 2-Basket Air Fryer, which has regularly sold out during big sales events and topped the lists of many air fryer buyers' guides.
-It doesn't come with a smart cooking system, and it has five functions instead of six, but other than that, it's identical to the review unit we have here.
+Of course, there is also the Ninja DZ090 Foodi 6 Quart 5-in-1 DualZone 2-Basket Air Fryer, which regularly sells out during big sales events and tops the lists of many air fryer buyers' guides.
+It doesn't come with a smart cooking system and has five functions instead of six, but other than that, it's identical to the review unit we have here.

 How I tested the Ninja Foodi 6-in-1

 The Ninja Foodi 6-in-1 Smart 10-qt.
-2-Basket Air Fryer with Smart Cook System was the only air fryer in my family home at the time of testing.
-This means that we used it a lot, especially at dinner time, as an alternative to using the range cooker.
+2-Basket Air Fryer with Smart Cook System was the only air fryer in my family home during testing.
+This means we used it a lot, especially at dinner time, as an alternative to the range cooker.

 I air-fried fries, roasted chicken, and dehydrated vegetables.
-I didn't get on with the pre-sets because they either burnt or undercooked the food.
-I, therefore, tweaked the pre-sets to a time and temperature that I was used to when reviewing air fryers.
+The pre-sets didn't work for me because they either burned or undercooked the food.
+Therefore, I tweaked the pre-sets to a time and temperature that I was used to when reviewing air fryers.
 These times and temperatures are also noted in the included instruction manual.

 See more about how we test.